christian-reynolds/GptFunctions/README.md

 # Python Azure Function App

 This is a Python Azure Function App that provides serverless computing capabilities.
-The app includes a function written in Python and uses Azure Functions and OpenAI packages.
+The app includes functions to send prompts to GPT models written in Python and uses Azure Functions and OpenAI packages.

 ## Getting Started